kslg/kg-shopify-demo-store/README.md

 ### Step 4: Style and Position

-- Use the `theme customizer` to position your block appropriately
+- Use the `theme customiser` to position your block appropriately
-- Adjust `text styling` (font size, color, alignment) through customizer settings
+- Adjust `text styling` (font size, color, alignment) through customiser settings
 - `Preview` your changes across different devices
 - `Publish` when satisfied